-▶2.
-Raised Hearth Extension and Raised Fireplace
+2. Raised Hearth Extension and Raised Fireplace

-Non-combustible flooring a minimum of 16 in.
-(406 mm) in front of and 8 in.
-(203 mm) to each side of fireplace opening of the 36 in. unit.
-20 in (508 mm) in front and 12 in.
-(305 mm) to each side of the 42 in. unit is required.
+Non-combustible flooring a minimum of 20 in.
+(508 mm) in front of and 12 in.
+(305 mm) to each side of the fuel opening is required.

-The hearth framing must be constructed of non-combustible materials (such as metal framing or equivalent material) and placed on HX3(s), HX4(s), or equivalent material.
+The hearth framing must be constructed of non-combustible materials (such as metal framing or equivalent material) and placed on HX3(s), HX4(s) or equivalent material.
 See Figure 7.8.